nice-digital/next-web/web/README.md

 2. Clone this repository
 3. Open the root of the repository in VS Code
 4. Install dependencies from npm:
-   1. Run 'npm: Install Dependencies' and then 'web - install' from the VS Code command palette (_Ctrl+Shift+P_)
+   1. Run 'npm: Install Dependencies' and then 'All' from the VS Code command palette (_Ctrl+Shift+P_)
-   2. Or run `cd web && npm ci` on the command line
+   2. Or run `npm ci` on the command line in the root and each sub folder
 5. run `npm run dev` from the _web_ folder
 6. open http://localhost:3000 in a browser

+> This _web_ folder uses dev dependencies from the root folder, because of the way that [NodeJS traverses up folders to find modules](https://nodejs.org/api/modules.html#modules_loading_from_node_modules_folders).

 ## Production hosting